AliceYuan999/AliceYuan999/README.md

 - 👀 I’m interested in data science
 - 🌱 I’m currently learning Python3 online
 - 💞️ I can't wait to share my learning experience with you
-- 📫 How to reach me at email address Alice.jee@outlook.com
+- 📫 If you have any thoughts to share, please lease your comments!

 <!---
 AliceYuan999/AliceYuan999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.